Application and Reporting Procedures

 - Other classifications

-- Project budget: Include a narrative support of the budget, the requested amount from The Cameron Foundation, and the other financial resources pending or committed to the proposed project.
+- Project budget: The project budget should be aligned as closely as possible to the project budget that was submitted with the Letter of Intent.
+Include a narrative support of the budget, the requested amount from The Cameron Foundation, and the other financial resources, pending or committed, to the proposed project.
 If the project is to last for more than one year, include a complete budget for each year and a total for all years.
 List and identify all direct and indirect costs and indicate which of the costs would be paid from a grant from the Foundation.

 - Financial statements: Include the audited, reviewed or compiled financial statements prepared for the organization by an independent certified public accountant for the two most recently completed fiscal years.
 If an organization does not have independently prepared financial statements, it may submit its Form 990 (including all schedules and pages) for the two most recently completed fiscal years, as filed with the Internal Revenue Service.
 If these listed documents are not yet prepared for the organization’s most recently completed fiscal year, it may submit internal financial statements (including balance sheet and income & expense statements) for that fiscal year.